Alfaz Ahmed

-Alfaz Ahmed (আলফাজ আহমদ; born: 6 June 1973) is a Bangladeshi football coach and former player who is currently the head coach of Mohammedan SC.
-He played for the Bangladesh national team from 1995 to 2008.
+Alfaz Ahmed (আলফাজ আহমেদ, /bn/; born 6 June 1973) is a Bangladeshi football coach and former player who currently serves as the head coach of Bangladesh Football League club Mohammedan SC.
+He represented the Bangladesh national team from 1995 to 2008.
 He is seen as one of the best strikers to ever play for Bangladesh.

 He won three international trophies while playing for his country.
 Alfaz scored the winning goal of the 1999 South Asian Games final against Nepal.
 In his 13-year career with the Bangladesh team, he scored 12 goals.
 Alfaz also has 109 domestic league goals, including numerous goals in AFC club competitions.
 Although he played as a striker for the national team, Alfaz was often used as a playmaking forward at the domestic level.

 Early life

 Alfaz was born in Zakiganj Upazila of Sylhet District.
 He spent most of his childhood in Dhaka, as his father attended work in the capital.